9. JavaScript: Data Types

 💡

-Note: JavaScript code will usually run without a semicolon at the end of each line.
+JavaScript code will usually run without a semicolon at the end of each line.
 This is due to JavaScript Automatic Semicolon Insertion.
-However, it is good practice to learn to use semicolons in order for coding skills to transfer to other languages.
+However, it is good practice to learn to use semicolons in order for coding skills to transfer to other languages!

 Variables

-var nation = "Air Nomads"; var nationDescription = "peaceful and spiritual"; var ally = "Aang";
+let nation = "Air Nomads"; const nationDescription = "peaceful and spiritual"; const ally = "Aang";

-To define a variable, we use the var keyword, followed by a descriptive name we choose for the variable.
+To define a variable, we use either const or let, followed by a descriptive name we choose for the variable.
 Notice that all of the variables start with a lowercase letter.
 If you are selecting a variable name that has two words, make the first letter of the second word uppercase.
 This pattern is called camelCase.

 We can now print any of these variables we have defined out to the console.
 The example below defines three variables, but only one will be logged to the console.